louissullivan4/raytracing-api-upgrade/Readme.txt

     - createPigment() - create the pigments for the image
     - createShape() - add shapes to the image
-    - render() - take everything from above and create the image
+    - render() - take everything from above and create the image *JavaDoc added for details on API
+*Maven Jar file built to run by itself